-After complaints that a BANKSETA learnership advert omitting stipend and vital information was unfair, not pro-poor and against the best interests of the public – the ad was swiftly removed and hastily replaced by red faced and defensive Kelly Recruitment.
-Kelly offered defensive excuses for their lack of professionalism and non compliance with values enshrined in our Constitution.
+After complaints that a BANKSETA learnership advert designed by clueless Kelly Recruitment, in which they omitted stipend and vital information, was unfair, not pro-poor and against the best interests of the public.
+The ad was swiftly removed and hastily replaced by red faced and defensive Kelly Recruitment.
+Kelly offered excuses for their lack of professionalism and non compliance with values enshrined in our Constitution.

 The public must keep challenging the BANKSETA’s baaskap and flouting of legislation.
 Kelly Recruitment has reverted to practices illustrating their defiance of S23.1 of the SA Constitution.